gcstaublin/gcstaublin.github.io/_posts/2015-03-10-using-css-source-maps.md

 ![](/static/img/posts/2015_03/after_resource.gif)

 **Step 6** &nbsp;
-After you hit return, you should get a notification to restart your Chrome dev tools.
+Hit return, and you should get a notification to restart your Chrome dev tools.
 Click ok

 ![](/static/img/posts/2015_03/restart_tools.gif)